Uiseong wildfire containment rate 60%

 [Anchor]

-Reporter Park Jun-woo, you are in front of the Forest Service command center tent.
+Reporter Park Jun-woo, you are standing in front of the Forest Service command center tents behind you.

 How is the nighttime firefighting operation progressing?